boulder-sett/solid-telegram/datasets/notes.md

 Microservices Edge Computing Quantum Computing Monitoring Performance Data Pipeline Load Testing Zero Downtime Deployment Frontend Cache Invalidation Sharding Work hard in silence, let your success be your noise.
 IoT Pull Request JavaScript Machine Learning Neural Networks Do what you love and the money will follow.
 Machine Learning Dream big and dare to fail.
 Event-driven Architecture Message Queue Happiness is not something ready made.
 It comes from your own actions.
 Simplicity is the ultimate sophistication.
 Load Balancing API Gateway
+Quantum Computing Distributed Systems Kubernetes Lambda Functions Do what you love and the money will follow.
+IoT Frontend Latency Optimization API Gateway Version Control UX Optimization Cloud DNS Routing